yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_arch.md

 {
-"title": "Deployment and promotion tasks", "linkTitle": "Deployment and promotion tasks", "weight":"4",
+"title": "Deployment and promotion tasks", "linkTitle": "Deployment and promotion tasks", "weight":"20",
 "date": "2019-11-19",
-"description": "Learn about the tasks, tools, and architecture used in API Gateway deployment and promotion."
+"description": "Understand the main tasks involved in developing, promoting, and deploying API Gateway configuration."
 }

-This topic describes the tasks, tools, and architecture used in API Gateway deployment and promotion.
-It explains the breakdown of tasks performed by a policy developer in a development environment, and the tasks performed by an API Gateway administrator in an upstream environment (for example, testing or production).
+This topic explains the breakdown of tasks performed by a policy developer in a development environment, and the tasks performed by an API Gateway administrator in an upstream environment (for example, testing or production).

 ## Deploy in a development environment